takuya-ki/iiwa_tutorials/README.md

 ### Simulation

-3. Run a demonstration on the host machine
+3. Run a demonstration on the host machine (when you try only the simulation, please commentout ROS_MASTER_URI and ROS_HOSTNAME in docker-compose.yml)

 - Testing the moveit with GUI
   ```bash